On reduction and normalization in the computational core: Introduction

 Equality \eqref{eq:id} (\emph{identity}) implies that $(\lambda z.M) \Kcomp (\lambda x. \Unit x) = \lambda z.M$, which paired with the instance of (\ref{eq:beta-c}): $(\lambda x. \Unit x) \Kcomp (\lambda y.N) = \lambda x.
 N\Subst{x}{y} =_\alpha \lambda y.N$ (where $=_\alpha$ is the usual congruence generated by the renaming of bound variables), tells that $\lambda x. \Unit x$ is the identity of composition $\Kcomp$.

 Equality \eqref{eq:sigma} (\emph{associativity}) implies:

 namely that composition $\Kcomp$ is associative.

-The monadic laws correspond to the three equalities in the definition of a Kleisli triple (see \cite{Moggi'91}), that is an equivalent presentation of monads \cite{MacLane97}.
-Indeed, the calculus in \cite{Moggi'91} is the internal language of a suitable category equipped with a (strong) monad $T$, and with enough structure to internalize the morphisms of the respective Kleisli category.
-As such, it is a simply typed $\lambda$-calculus, where $T$ is the type constructor associating to each type $A$ the type $TA$ of computations over $A$.
-Therefore, $\Unit\!\!$ and $\Bind$ are polymorphic operators with respective types (see \cite{Wadler92,Wadler95}):
+The monadic laws correspond to the three equalities in the definition of a Kleisli triple \cite{Moggi'91}, which is an equivalent presentation of monads \cite{MacLane97}.
+Indeed, Moggi's calculus is the internal language of a suitable category equipped with a (strong) monad $T$, and with enough structure to internalize the morphisms of the respective Kleisli category.
+As such, it is a simply typed $\lambda$-calculus, where $T$ is the type constructor associating with each type $A$ the type $TA$ of computations over $A$.
+Therefore, $\Unit\!$ and $\Bind$ are polymorphic operators with respective types \cite{Wadler92,Wadler95}:

-\paragraph{The computational core.} The dynamics of $\lambda$-calculi is usually defined as a reduction relation on untyped terms.
-Moggi's preliminary report \cite{Moggi'88} specifies both an equational and, in \S 6, a \emph{reduction} system even if only the former is thoroughly investigated and appears in \cite{Moggi'91}, while reduction is briefly treated for an untyped fragment of the calculus.
+\paragraph{The Computational Core.} The dynamics of $\lambda$-calculi is usually defined as a reduction relation on untyped terms.
+Moggi's preliminary report \cite{Moggi'88} specifies both an equational and, in \S 6, a \emph{reduction} system even if only the former is thoroughly investigated and appears in \cite{Moggi'89,Moggi'91}, while reduction is briefly treated for an untyped fragment of the calculus.
 However, when stepping from the typed calculus to the untyped one, we need to be careful by avoiding meaningless terms to creep into the syntax, so jeopardizing the calculus theory.
 For example: what should be the meaning of $M \Bind N$ where both $M$ and $N$ are computations?
 What about $(\lambda x.N) \Bind V$ for any $V$?
 Shall we have functional applications of any kind?

 To answer these questions, in \cite{deLiguoroTreglia20} typability is taken as syntactic counterpart of being meaningful: inspired by ideas in \cite{Scott80}, the untyped computational $\lambda$-calculus is a special case of the typed one, where there are just two types $D$ and $TD$, related by the type equation $D = D \to TD$, that is Moggi's isomorphism of the call-by-value reflexive object (see \cite{Moggi'88}, \S 5).
 With such a proviso, we get the following syntax: